Funeral costs in Queensland: a stone archway and flame tree in a memorial garden

 ProviderLocationPriceNotes

-Tony Hollands FuneralsBrisbane/SEQfrom $1,980Independent, includes after-hours transfer
+Tony Hollands FuneralsBrisbane/SEQfrom $1,980Includes after-hours transfer

 Salvos FuneralsNational$2,788 to $3,124Not-for-profit

-McCartney Family FuneralsBrisbane/SEQ$2,795 to $4,395Independent
+McCartney Family FuneralsBrisbane/SEQ$2,795 to $4,395Single-brand local operator

-Morleys FuneralsTownsville$3,750 to $5,420Regional independent
+Morleys FuneralsTownsville$3,750 to $5,420Regional operator

-White Lady Funerals (Morningside)QLDfrom $7,160Corporate, multi-state
+White Lady Funerals (Morningside)QLDfrom $7,160National branded chain

 What is a direct cremation?